-P&S has chosen to adopt the community needs and demographic analysis information compiled by SFMC for the purposes of this CHNA.
-P&S defines its community as Ouachita Parish where we are located in Region 8 of Northeast Louisiana.
-Between January 2011 and June 2012, \ of P&S patients originated in Ouachita Parish.
-This equals \\ of \\\\\ cases during this 18-month period.
-Monroe experienced a negative population growth of 8.1% between 2000 and 2010.
+For the purposes of this CHNA, SFN defines its community as Ouachita Parish where we are located in Region 8 of Northeast Louisiana.
+Between January 2011 and March 2012, 85% of SFN patients originated in Ouachita Parish.
+This equals 19.730 cases out of a total of 23,286 outpatient and emergency room cases during this 15-month period.

+In working with SFMC to prepare this CHNA, SFN chose to adopt the following information from the SFMC CHNA, as it paints a broad but well-defined picture of our region.
+Monroe, where SFN operates, experienced a negative population growth of 8.1% between 2000 and 2010.
 Monroe reports 27.1% of residents are under the age of 18, and 12.6% are age 65 or older.
 Black residents account for 63.9% of the population, and white residents make up 33.4% of the population.

 Additionally, we see the median household income drop when we focus on Monroe and exclude the rest of Ouachita Parish.
 In Monroe, the median household income is only \$29,158, compared to \$37,298 for Ouachita Parish and \$42,460 for the state as a whole.
-While 20.8% of Ouachita Parish residents and 18.4% of Louisiana residents live below the poverty level, we see this number jump to 33.4% when looking specifically at Monroe's demographics.
+While 20.8% of Ouachita Parish residents and 18.4% of Louisiana residents live below the poverty level, we see this number jump to 33.4% when looking specifically at Monroe's demographics.3

-This information, along with other key statistics related to the health of the people we serve, is part of what helped shape P&S's CHNA.
-The CHNA conclusions are also based in large part on information related to the Community Need Index (CNI) of areas served by P&S and SFMC.
+This information, along with other key statistics related to the health of the people we serve, is part of what helped shape SFN's CHNA.
+The CHNA conclusions are also based in large part on information related to the Community Need Index (CNI) of areas served by SFN.
 The CNI is a quantitative means of defining need at a local level by zip code and city name.

 Using CNI information helps providers identify and prioritize resource allocation to ensure that their efforts are having the greatest impact on the people they serve.
-A score of 1 indicates a zip code with the least need, while a score of 5 represents a zip code with the highest, most immediate needs.
+A score of 1.0 indicates a zip code with the least need, while a score of 5.0 represents a zip code with the highest, most immediate needs.
 The CNI score is an average of five barrier scores that measure socioeconomic indicators of each community.
 The five barriers are listed below, along with the individual statistics analyzed for each barrier.